Uvongo: Industries

 The Uvongo industrial area, situated west of the R61, is the second largest industrial area on the Lower South Coast after Marburg in Port Shepstone.
 It hosts a variety of small to medium local businesses, with the Natal Portland Cement (NPC) Quarry being the most notable economic activity.
 The area is primarily accessed via Quarry Road, off Wingate Road, near opposite the R61/Margate/Uvongo interchange.

 Transport

 Roads

-Uvongo is bisected by the R620 (Marine Drive) connecting Shelly Beach to the north and Margate to the south.
+Uvongo is bisected by the R620 (Marine Drive) connecting Shelly Beach to the north with Margate to the south.
 Situated just off the R61 highway (future N2 Wild Coast Toll Route) between Port Shepstone to the north and Port Edward to the south, the area is also accessible via Knoxgore Road from Gamalakhe in the north-west and Seaslopes Avenue, which provides direct access to the R61.